The cell as a token: high-dimensional geometry in language models and cell embeddings

-Language embeddings can also capture continuous relationships among tokens.
-For example, escalating sequences like "good," "better," or "best" map to linear sequences in embedding space \cite{mikolov2013linguistic}.
-The distribution of vectors produced by word embeddings exhibits high anisotropy \cite{mimno2017strange,ethayarajh2019contextual}, with embeddings spanning low-dimensional manifolds within the higher-dimensional representation space.
+Language embeddings also capture continuous relationships among tokens.
+For example, escalating sequences like "good," "better," or "best" map to linear sequences in \texttt{word2vec} \cite{mikolov2013linguistic}.
+Generally, word embeddings exhibit high anisotropy \cite{mimno2017strange,ethayarajh2019contextual}, with embeddings spanning low-dimensional manifolds within the higher-dimensional representation space.
 Depending on the language, this manifold has effective dimensionality $\sim\!10^1$, even when the feature dimension is $\sim\!10^2$ \cite{mu2017all}.
-These low-dimensional semantic manifolds capture phenomena such as gradations in meanings among similar words, shifts in a word's meaning over time, singular-plural pairs, or groups of synonyms \cite{hamilton2016cultural}.
-Consistent with these manifolds representing subspaces, the performance of embeddings in downstream tasks initially increases as embedding dimension increases, before plateauing at a fixed multiple of the manifold dimension \cite{yin2018dimensionality}.
+These manifolds capture gradations in meanings among similar words, shifts in a word's meaning over time, singular-plural pairs, or even groups of synonyms \cite{hamilton2016cultural}.
+For example, in dynamic embeddings produced by large language models, days of the week and calendar months map onto circular manifolds, while colors and years map onto linear manifolds \cite{engels2025not,modell2025origins}.
+Consistent with these manifolds representing informative subspaces, the performance of embeddings in downstream tasks initially increases with the embedding dimension, but it eventually plateaus at a fixed multiple of the manifold dimension \cite{yin2018dimensionality}.

 Similar low-dimensional manifolds arise in cell embeddings.
-Across different datasets, cell replication cycles and circadian rhythms form rings \cite{kowalczyk2015single}, spatially-extended tissues form grids \cite{adler2019continuum,nitzan2019gene}, and cell differentiation hierarchies form branches \cite{paul2015transcriptional}.
-In one well-known case, populations of blood cells of mixed maturity form a pitchfork structure in embedding space, illustrating a continuous progression from stem cells to red or white blood cells \cite{paul2015transcriptional}.
+Across different datasets, cell replication cycles and circadian rhythms form rings \cite{kowalczyk2015single}, spatially-extended tissues form grids \cite{adler2019continuum,nitzan2019gene}, and cell differentiation hierarchies form branches (Fig. \ref{fig:analogies}B) \cite{paul2015transcriptional}.
+In one well-known case, populations of blood cells of mixed maturity form a pitchfork in embedding space, illustrating a continuous progression from stem cells to different types of blood cells \cite{paul2015transcriptional}.
 Gene expression manifolds have a typical intrinsic dimensionality $\sim 10^1$, compared to the $\sim 10^5$ genes measured in a typical single-cell experiment \cite{sritharan2021computing}.
 Just as word embeddings trace their properties to low-rank structure in the word-context mutual information matrix, biological processes confer low-rank structure on count matrices \cite{nitzan2021revealing,thibeault2024low}.